 Staff new to the practice had a period of induction based on a structured induction programme.
 We confirmed clinical staff completed the continuing professional development required for their registration with the General Dental Council.

-Staff told us they discussed training needs at annual appraisals.
+Staff told us they discussed training needs at annual appraisals and one to one meetings.
 We saw evidence of completed appraisals and how the practice addressed the training requirements of staff.